-- 1. Open bear abdominal cavity. - Move intestines aside. - 3.
-Locate bladder. - 4.
+- 1. Open bear abdominal cavity. - 2.
+Move intestines aside. - Locate bladder. - 4.
 Note uterus under bladder, over large intestine. - Remove uterus and ovaries by carefully cutting them free of fat and connective tissue.
 Be certain to get both ovaries which are each about the size of an acorn.
 They may be buried in large amounts of fat. - 6.
-Put in plastic bag and place in a refrigerator or freezer, and notify WVDNR personnel at any district office location or the Elkins Operations Center (contact information is on the inside cover of the 2023-2024 Hunting and Trapping Regulations Summary). - 7.
-Go to WVdnr.gov to watch a video on how to remove a reproductive tract.
+Put in plastic bag and place in a refrigerator or freezer, and notify WVDNR personnel at any district office location or the Elkins Operations Center (contact information is on the inside cover of the 2024-2025 Hunting and Trapping Regulations Summary).